 Yellow Giant Hyssop

-Synonyms of Agastache nepetoides: Hyssopus nepetoides L., Lophanthus nepetoides (L.) Benth., Nepeta altissima Schrank, Vleckia nepetoides (L.) Raf.
+Synonyms of Agastache nepetoides (4) (Updated on 1-2-23 from Plants of the World Online): Hyssopus nepetoides L., Lophanthus nepetoides (L.) Benth., Nepeta altissima Schrank, Vleckia nepetoides (L.) Raf.

 The genus, Agastache Clayton ex Gronov., was described by Johan Frederik (Jan Fredrik) Gronovius in the second edition of Flora Virginica in 1762.
 The genus was first named and described by William Derek Clayton and Mr. Gronovius gave him the credit in his validly published description.

-Plants of the World Online lists 22 species in the Agastache genus (as of 5-15-20 when I am updating this page).
-It is a member of the Lamiaceae Family with a total of 236 genera.
-Those numbers could change periodically as updates are made.
+As of 1-2-23 when this page was last updated, Plants of the World Online lists 22 species in the Agastache genus.
+It is a member of the plant family Lamiaceae with 232 genera.
+Those numbers could change periodically as updates are made on POWO.

 After taking several photos of this plant and several others, I went home, checked the photos and uploaded them on iNaturalist for a positive ID.
 It’s a great way especially when there are no flowers to go by.
 As it turns out this plant is an Agastache nepetoides commonly known as the Yellow Giant Hyssop.